0xSpaceShard/starknet-devnet/README.md

 3. When the CI workflow is done, create a git tag of the form `vX.Y.Z`, push it and create a GitHub release with notes describing changes since the last release.

 4. Attach the [binary artifacts built in CI](https://circleci.com/docs/artifacts/#artifacts-overview) to the release.
-You can use `scripts/fetch_ci_binaries.py`
+Use `scripts/fetch_ci_binaries.py` to fetch all artifacts of a CI workflow.

 ## ✏️ Contributing